 The Board meets twice a semester, in-person at University Park, and online through Zoom.
 These meetings are to check-in, decide contest winners, and plan for future writing contests.
 During the semester writing contest (lasting one month), students will spend up to five hours a week reading and vetting submissions.

-Questions about this group can be sent to Hailley Fargo, email@example.com, Student Engagement Librarian.
+Questions about this group can be sent to Hailley Fargo, email@example.com, Student Engagement Coordinator.